-- Choose exercise that is fun for you and make it part of your routine. - Limit screen time (TV, computers and video games) to 1-2 hours a day.
-Swap an hour of TV time for a fun new activity.
+- Aim for at least 60 minutes of activity each day.
+Choose exercise that is fun for you and make it part of your routine. - Limit screen time (TV, computers and video games) to 1-2 hours a day.

 Instead of: Try:

 the elevator the stairs

 driving to school walking or biking

 hanging with friends go on a walk with your friends or play sports

 sitting around on rainy days jumping rope, the hula-hoop, or dancing